Regular Show: The Movie: Television premiere

 Regular Show: The Movie premiered on Cartoon Network in the United States and Cartoon Network in Canada on November 25, 2015.
 It premiered on Cartoon Network in the United Kingdom and Ireland and Cartoon Network in Australia and New Zealand on November 28, 2015.

 Home media release

 The film was released on digital platforms such as iTunes and Google Play Movies & TV on September 1, 2015.
-The movie was later released to DVD by Warner Home Video on October 13, 2015.
-It includes an audio commentary, deleted scenes, movie animatics, the trailer, original board pitch, concept art and movie art galleries.
-It is estimated to have grossed $151,389 in domestic DVD sales.
+It was later released to DVD by Warner Home Video on October 13, 2015.
+This version includes an audio commentary, deleted scenes, film animatics, the trailer, the original board pitch, concept art, and film art galleries.
+It is estimated to have grossed $186,865 in domestic DVD sales.